Why Is My Furnace Blowing Cold Air?

 Could You Have a Faulty Gas Valve or Inadequate Gas Supply?

-A faulty gas valve, failing furnace control board, or a bad natural gas supply can stop the burners from receiving enough fuel and prevent your system from running like it should.
+A faulty gas valve, failing furnace control board, or bad natural gas supply can stop the burners from receiving enough fuel and prevent your system from running like it should.
 When fuel doesn't reach the burners, the furnace will continue running but won’t produce heated air.
-Then again, you might need a new part.
+Alternatively, you might need a new part.
 In some cases, a defective thermocouple might mean your system has stopped gas flow altogether.
-These issues can get complicated, so you’d want a thorough inspection from an HVAC technician.
+These issues can get complicated, so you’ll want a thorough inspection by an HVAC technician.

 Are Your Condensate Drain Lines Clogged?